vikramjakhr/Resume/resume.md

   JRuby.
 - **[Minix](http://www.minix3.org/)**.
-While in college I ported the Linux O(1) scheduler which was designed and implemented by Ingo Malner to the Minix Operating System, though this work wasn't published or contributed back to the Minix code base.
+While in college I ported the Linux O(1) scheduler which was designed and implemented by Ingo Molnár to the Minix Operating System, though this work wasn't published or contributed back to the Minix code base.

 ### Undergraduate experience